RodAlc24/baup/README.md

 Now in `$HOME/completion_zsh` you can add completion files like `_baup`.

-Note: you must also add the following to your `.zshr`:
+Note: you must also add the following to your `.zshrc`:
 ```
 autoload -U compinit; compinit
 ```